-'HL7 Inside COAS' - this class indicates the usage of HL7 defined observation types within a COAS server.
-Any server claiming conformance to this class must have observations that correspond to at least some HL7 types as defined in the DSObservationQualifiers chapter.
+\'HL7 Inside COAS' - this class indicates the usage of HL7 defined observation types within a COAS server.
+Any server claiming conformance to this class must have observations that correspond to at least some HL7 types as defined in the DSObservationQualifiers chapter (Chapter 7 of this specification).
 Furthermore, those observation types must utilize the HL7 types as defined in this specification.